Part 4: Appendices¶

 From your code, working back to the definitions.

-In most of Mavkit, the Error_monad
+In most of Mavkit, the Error_monad module is available.
+Specifically, it is

 everything except the protocols and a handful of low-level libraries.